Anthony Davis, Giannis Antetokounmpo and Brook Lopez are three of the leading candidates for Defensive Player of the Year.

 Lowest rank: Not ranked

-What Adebayo did against Antetokounmpo earlier this month was an example of why he deserves to be recognized as one of the best defenders in the league.
+What Adebayo did against Antetokounmpo earlier this season was an example of why he deserves to be recognized as one of the best defenders in the league.

 According to NBA.com's tracking data, Adebayo guarded Antetokounmpo more than anyone else on the Heat and limited the reigning MVP to four points on 2-for-11 shooting from the field in the minutes they were matched up together.
 Antetokounmpo had to settle for more jump shots than usual against Adebayo because the Heat centre has both the speed to stay in front of him and the size to keep him away from the basket, where Antetokounmpo does the bulk of his scoring.